 SECTION 1.
-Chapter 10, "Building-related Codes of the City of San Antonio" is hereby amended to revise various administrative provisions and reflect adoption of the 2015 editions of the International Building Code, the International Residential Code, the International Fire Code, the International
+Chapter 10, "Building-related Codes of the City of San Antonio" is hereby amended to revise various administrative provisions and reflect adoption of the 2015 editions of the International Building Code, the International Residential Code for One-and Two-Family Dwellings, the International Plumbing Code, the International Mechanical Code, the International Existing Building Code, the

-Plumbing Code, the International Mechanical Code, the International Existing Building Code, the International Fuel Gas Code, the 2014 National Electrical Code --- and their respective local amendments, and identified more specifically below for the City of San Antonio.
+International Fuel Gas Code, the International Energy Conservation Code, the 2014 National Electrical Code and their respective local amendments, and identified more specifically below for the City of San Antonio.
 Three copies of these codes and local amendments are filed in the office of the City Clerk, pursuant to section 17 of the Charter for permanent record and inspection.
 Alterations are shown as underlined text and deletions shown as bracketed [strikethroughs].